Sympathetic Inspector Antagonist

 - Firefly gave us a single-episode example in the form of Sheriff Bourne in The Train Job.
 He nearly catches Mal early on, except for the intervention of Inara, and after cornering Mal, decides to let him go when he sees that Mal was in the process of returning the stolen cargo, having learned that it was actually medicine needed to alleviate the villagers debilitating lung-disease.

 - Detective Quentin Lance on Arrow is another serious example.
 Mostly being antagonistic to our hooded vigilante, he's never actually a problem, and Oliver actually relies on Lance to be there at the right moment, and gives him tips on other criminals (such as Deadshot) when he needs help taking them down.
 Notably, Lance actually found incriminating evidence that Oliver was the vigilante running around Only for it to be a plan by Oliver to ensure he's never under suspicion by having an ally dress up and take his place and making it seem as if Lance was blinded by a "personal vendetta" against the Queen family.
 Ollie does legitimately thank Lance though.
+By the second season, however, he's gradually becoming Arrow's Commissioner Gordon.

 - Police in general in Covert Affairs on several occasions.
 Both Annie and the Police of the countries she is working in are doing their respective jobs.